hirosystems/docs/docs/stacks-blockchain-api/feature-guides/rate-limiting.md

 # Rate limiting

-Rate limiting is only applied to [faucet requests](https://docs.hiro.so/api#tag/Faucets) based on the requested token addresses.
+Rate limiting will be applied to all API endpoints and [faucet requests](https://docs.hiro.so/api#tag/Faucets), based on the requested token addresses.

 You can refer to the rate limit for each endpoint in the table below: